 Geoscience Australia and the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) are undertaking collaborative research based on a proposal accepted by the International Ocean Discovery Program (IODP) to better understand the geology of the central Lord Howe Rise (Figure 1).

 The Lord Howe Rise (LHR) is an elongate ribbon of submerged and extended continental crust that separated from Australia during the Late Cretaceous (~74-52 million years ago).
 Present knowledge of the LHR geology is based on widely-distributed marine and satellite geophysical data, limited dredge samples, and sparse shallow (<600m below-sea floor) scientific drilling undertaken in the 1970s.

 Existing data provide a broad understanding of the LHR's crustal structure and sedimentary basin architecture.
 However, building more detailed knowledge of the LHR geology, and the geological evolution of the southwest Pacific more broadly, requires drilling into rocks that record the >100-million-year geological, tectonic and climatic history of the region.
 To this end, Geoscience Australia and JAMSTEC are leading an international effort to drill a deep stratigraphic hole on the LHR that will core Cretaceous and older (>65 million years) sediments and basement rocks.

 A proposal for drilling up to 3500m below the sea floor into a LHR rift basin using the JAMSTEC drilling vessel CHIKYU was submitted to the IODP in October 2015.
-After peer review, the proposal was rated "excellent" by the IODP Science Evaluation Panel in January 2017 and forwarded to the Chikyu IODP Board for approval and implementation.
+After peer review, the proposal was rated "excellent" by the IODP Science Evaluation Panel and approved for implementation by the Chikyu IODP Board in early 2017.